 This document is intended to address frequently asked questions (FAQs) about the Main Street Lending Program (Main Street or Program) facilities for nonprofit organizations, including the Nonprofit Organization New Loan Facility (NONLF) and the Nonprofit Organization Expanded Loan Facility (NOELF).
-A separate document, available here, is intended to address FAQs about Program facilities applicable to for-profit businesses.
+A separate document, available here, is intended to address FAQs about Program facilities applicable to for-profit businesses: the Main Street New Loan Facility (MSNLF), the Main Street Priority Loan Facility (MSPLF), and the Main Street Expanded Loan Facility (MSELF).
 The Federal Reserve will periodically update these FAQs.
 Please check the website of the Federal Reserve Bank of Boston (FRB Boston) for new FAQs or revisions to previously issued FAQs.